UCSD-SUMS/sums-vue/src/talks.md

 ### 2022-2023

+#### "A (non) Mathematical Approach to Puzzles" by *Ryan Batubara*

+<time datetime = "2023-02-23"> February 23, 2023 </time>

+Puzzles are interesting as they often force players to rethink what they already know.
+This lightning talk focuses on simple mathematical puzzles that make us rethink how we use mathematics to abstract problems.
+No prior mathematical knowledge required.

+---

 #### "Connecting the Dots: Chebyshev Polynomial Interpolation" by *Aidan Epperly*

 <time datetime = "2022-10-20"> October 19, 2022 </time>